sweep-workshop/sweep-workshop.github.io/_pages/organizers.md

 author_profile: true
 ---

-Welcome to the East European Politics Graduate Workshop!
+Welcome to Scholars Working on East European Politics!
 We're excited you're here.
-The workshop is organized by [Hanna Folsz (Stanford)](https://hannafolsz.github.io) and [Frances Cayton (Cornell)](https://www.francescayton.com/).
+The workshop is organized by [Frances Cayton (Stanford)](https://www.francescayton.com/) and [Hanna Folsz (Harvard)](https://hannafolsz.github.io).
 Feel welcome to reach out with any queries.